yvngmoney/Big-wlz4rd/README.md

 - 👋 Hi, I’m @Big-wlz4rd straight out the 714!
 - 👀 I’m interested in System Administration 💻 and System architecture 🛠💻
-- 🌱 I’m currently learning Azure, Windows Server Administration, Powershell, GIT, IaC, PowerPlatform, and automation.
+- 🌱 I’m currently learning AWS, Windows Server Administration, Powershell, GIT, IaC, PowerPlatform, and automation.
 - 📫 Reach out to me on Linkdin. :) https://www.linkedin.com/in/ruben-aguirre-a06019163/

 As of right now I am a systems administrator working for AFSOC as a DoD Contractor.
 My main thing is SCCM.
 I use a LOT of scripts in my daily tasks.
 I will be posting my scripts, that have helped me.
 Maybe you will find them useful or not.
 Also to go back and track my progression. 🌴 Here's to growth. 🌴